kjzarbock/music-kitty/README.md

 1. Clone the repository: git clone https://github.com/kjzarbock/music-kitty.git
 2. Navigate to the project directory: cd music-kitty
 3. Install the dependencies: npm install
-4. Server-side code for this project is located here: https://github.com/kjzarbock/music-kitty-server

 ## Running the App